zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/youtube/videos.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **YouTube Videos Source**, part of the [YouTube Source](../youtube) collection, creates sources based on YouTube videos fetched with advanced search and API Key.
+The YouTube Videos Source, part of the [YouTube Source](../youtube) collection, creates sources based on YouTube videos fetched with advanced search and API Key.

 ---